khansalman12/khansalman12/README.md

 I build resilient backend systems and contribute to open-source agentic AI frameworks.
 My focus is on distributed systems, LLM orchestration, and shipping code that solves real problems — not just code that runs on my machine.

+I approach engineering as a problem solver first — breaking down ambiguous requirements into clean system designs before writing a single line of code.
+Whether it's choosing the right concurrency model, designing a fault-tolerant queue, or debugging a race condition in async agent pipelines, I think in systems.

 Currently contributing to ML4Sci's DeepLense project and building production-grade backend APIs with Python and LangGraph.

 ---